-10-12 persons feared dead as a rescue boat capsized in Sangli
+10-12 persons feared dead as a rescue boat capsizes in Sangli

 Pune, Aug 08: Around 12 people are feared dead after a boat ferrying them reportedly capsized in Maharashtra's Sangli where incessant rains have wreaked in last one week or so.